 Time Needed for ClimbThe climb can be done in a few hours, but remember that you have to acclimatize somewhere first!

-Red TapeNo permits are required, but the entire park is occasionally closed due to eruption danger from Volcan Ruiz.
+Red TapeNo permits are required, but the entire park is occasionally closed due to eruption danger from Volcan del Ruiz.
+There is a small fee to enter the park.

 Equipment NeededNo special gear is needed, but be prepared for cold and wet weather at any time.